niikkkhiil/niikkkhiil/README.md

 - 👋 Hi, I’m @niikkkhiil
-- 👀 I’m interested in Mchine Learning, Cloud Computing, AI, Computer Vision
+- 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently learning GCP, TensorFlow and Data Science
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me email at nikhilganorkar0@gmail.com